Computer newbie? Don’t be afraid! There are lots of things you can do to fix your computer yourself

 - Dealing with a slow internet connection – This is a common complaint, especially in an age of monopoly internet service providers who seem to put all their money into marketing, trying to get new customers while neglecting the ones they already have.
+If you want to know if you’re getting the internet speed you pay for, just go to Speedcheck.org and run a free speed test and check if you actually get the speeds you pay for.
 But with so many factors going into how you connect with the internet–your ISP, the way your browser is configured, to name two–you’re going to have to do some sleuthing to make sure of exactly what the issue is.
 First, try getting online on another computer.
 If it connects quickly and with no problem, then the problem is your computer or browser.
 Start by making sure you have the latest version of your favorite browser installed.
 Then you can make sure you’ve got a good ad-blocker add-on Ads eat up bandwidth and slow down your online experience, certainly.
 But add-ons like Adblock plus also stop tracking and stop malware popups in addition to stopping banner ads and auto-loading videos.

 But let’s say you’ve tried another computer on your internet connection and it too is experiencing slow speeds.
 We have to look elsewhere for the problem.